dbierer/php-sec-update/README.md

-# PHP SECURITY CLASS Jun 2019
+# PHP SECURITY CLASS 2021

 ## VM Updates
 * The source code in the VM needs to be updated.
 Please do the following: